efidoalo/mandelbrot_set_viewer/README.md

 Compile with:
 gcc -c -I/home/andy/Documents/projects/mandelbrot/gmp-6.2.1 `pkg-config --cflags gtk+-3.0` mandelbrot.c .
 Link with:
-gcc mandelbrot.o -o mandelbrot `pkg-config --libs gtk+-3.0` -lm -lmpfr
+gcc mandelbrot.o -o mandelbrot `pkg-config --libs gtk+-3.0` -lm -lmpfr .
+Where the -I compiler option specifies where to look for the gmp heder (<gmp.h>).
+The mpfr lirbary is based on the gnu multiple precision (gmp) library.